-In a recent interview with Into the Gloss, the former supermodel discusses how she got a little family support when it came to self-criticism during her youth.
+In an interview with Into the Gloss, the former supermodel discusses how she got a little family support when it came to self-criticism during her youth.

 "[My mother] talked me out of getting my 'ugly mark' — as my sister called it — removed," she said of her mole.
 "Apparently if it was on the right side it was a beauty mark, and if it was on the left it was an ugly mark.
 I would get teased by the other kids in school, so I definitely wanted to get it removed."